vivienne/homebridge-haiku-senseme/README.md

+# DEPRECATED

+Please try the [homebridge-i6-bigAssFans](https://github.com/oogje/homebridge-i6-bigAssFans) plugin instead which is being actively maintained and is compatbile with the new API.

-# Homebridge Haiku by Big Ass Fans Plugin
+<s>Homebridge Haiku by Big Ass Fans Plugin

 A homebridge plugin for Haiku by BAF devices.
+This plugin has been made obsolete by the new firmware release from BAF as of April 2022.

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)